ONSdigital/florence/README.md

 ##### Audit

-We use `dis-vulncheck` to do auditing, which you will [need to install](https://github.com/ONSdigital/dis-vulncheck).
+We use `dis-vulncheck` to do Go auditing, which you will [need to install](https://github.com/ONSdigital/dis-vulncheck).

+For NodeJS auditing we use `auditjs` which requires you to [setup an OSS Index account](https://github.com/ONSdigital/dp/blob/main/guides/MAC_SETUP.md#oss-index-account-and-configuration)

 ##### Linting